WebDAV Share

 It's installed as a plugin for a web server.
 Unfortunately OpenWrt's uhttpd doesn't support it.
 If you have enough space you can install Lighttpd webserver and configure WebDAV share.

-First of all if you already have the Lighttpd then update it and it's modules to avoid conflicts:
+If you already have the Lighttpd that is used by a firmware then update it and it's modules to avoid conflicts:

 opkg update